cysouw/diathesis/text/c07_reflexive.md

 ### [ NA | Np] Reciprocal antipassive {#sec:reflexive-mit-antipassive}

 Reflexive antipassive verbs like *treffen* 'to meet' [@next a,b] change an accusative argument to a non-governed prepositional phrase with *mit* [@next c].
 Semantically, this diathesis changes the action from a one-sided perspective towards a more reciprocal perspective.
-The resulting construction of this diathesis is reminiscent of the 'real reciprocal' construction (see [@sec:reflexive-real-reciprocals]).
+The resulting construction of this diathesis is reminiscent of the "real reciprocal" construction (see [@sec:reflexive-real-reciprocals]).

 ::: ex
 a.
 Ich treffe dich.